rossbu/webcrawler/README.md

     BUILD SUCCESS

 ## Testing
-This section shows you step-by-step to start the web server, config params, and crawl web sites. if you want to simply run the server, check above.
+This section shows you step-by-step to start the web server, config params, and crawl web sites.

 ### Start Web Server
     CLI :